Preconditioning across parameter space for the parametric Helmholtz equation: Discussion and conclusion

 For the \textit{Gaussian process kernel}, we have used a symmetrized Matérn kernel per dimension, summed over all dimensions.
 This assumption limits the richness of the function space we approximate, and numerical experiments have shown that using a richer full Matérn kernel allows the surrogate to become more accurate, but it suffers more from the curse of dimensionality.
 Moreover, we notice that, to find large improvements in the total computational burden, a `good' rather than the most accurate surrogate is enough.

-For \textit{placing the preconditioners}, we solve a high-dimensional optimization problem where the dimensionality scales with the product of the number of preconditioners and the parameter dimension.
+For \textit{placing the preconditioners}, we solve a high-dimensional optimization problem where the dimension scales with the number of preconditioners times the parameter dimension.
 We use a location-allocation approach to handle this high dimensionality during preconditioner placement.
 Since the iterations are costly, we perform them until the improvement is smaller than the computation time.
 The main cost lies in the location step, where the geometric median of each partition cell $W_k$ has to be computed.
 Although the cost of this preprocessing step using an off-the-shelf optimizer (L-BFGS-B) is within our requirements, further savings could be achieved with an ad-hoc optimizer.
-Unlike previous work~\cite{venkovic2024}, we do not require the partitions $W_k$ to be of equal cardinality, possibly resulting in preconditioners with few allocated parameter locations and others with many.
+Unlike previous work~\cite{venkovic2023}, we do not require the partitions $W_k$ to be of equal cardinality, possibly resulting in preconditioners with few allocated parameter locations and others with many.
 However, this is not problematic as we have not considered any multithreaded approaches, which might alter this tradeoff.

 Determining the optimal \textit{number of preconditioners} is difficult, as we cannot execute the location-allocation algorithm multiple times, and we thus use a greedy approach.
 Given the existence of local minima in the preconditioner placement, any further improvements will be overshadowed by these local minima.
-Since the number and the placement of preconditioners depend on the ratio of preconditioner computation time to Krylov iteration time, our algorithm is the most reliable when there are either no other computational loads or a constant load.
+Since the number and the placement of preconditioners depend on the ratio of preconditioner computation time to Krylov iteration time, our algorithm is the most reliable when there are either no other computational loads or a constant load. \begin{revenv} Finally, after the training phase has concluded, the algorithm might conclude that a single preconditioner, i.e., mean-based precondioning, is the best strategy.
+In this case, the training phase was still useful, as the training would have already solved quite some linear systems.
+The overhead of the Gaussian Process training is modest in comparison. \end{revenv}

-Because of \textit{concentration of measure} effects in high dimensions, our approach will not find significant improvements for high dimensional isotropic parameter spaces.
-In this case, the optimal number of preconditioners is either one (mean-based preconditioning) or maximal, computing a preconditioner at each parameter location.
-Adaptive methods can still determine which case is applicable, ensuring that the correct extreme is identified.
+Because of \textit{concentration of measure} effects for high $N$, our approach will not find significant improvements for high dimensional isotropic parameter spaces.
+In this case, the optimal number of preconditioners is either one (mean-based preconditioning) or to place a preconditioner at each parameter location.
+Adaptive methods can still determine which case is applicable, ensuring that the correct case is identified.